 Welcome!

-With more 14,000 total subscribers and more than 140 posts in 11 months, Law Dork has quickly established itself as a go-to source for legal reporting and analysis about some of the biggest news stories of our day, from the Supreme Court to trial courts.
-In addition to wide-ranging coverage of the courts, Law Dork is regularly ahead of the curve on stories relating to LGBTQ issues and criminal justice questions due to my longtime expertise in those areas.
+With more than 44,000 total subscribers, Law Dork is a go-to source for legal reporting and analysis about some of the biggest news stories of our day, from the Supreme Court to trial courts.
+Now, as Donald Trump prepares to return to power, Law Dork will also be covering the legal story of the new Trump administration — choices, policies, challenges, responses, and effects.

 What should you expect from Law Dork?

-With my newsletter, I’m bringing together the many lessons I’ve learned over the past two decades, including my time in law school and as a practicing lawyer, to help make sense of the world today — an uncertain time with important consequences for the way we live our lives and the way our government operates.
+With my newsletter, I’m bringing together the many lessons I’ve learned over the past three decades, including my time in law school and as a practicing lawyer, to help make sense of the world today — an uncertain time with important consequences for the way we live our lives and the way our government operates.

-This newsletter will cover those developments and more by highlighting what’s happening, talking with the key decision-makers and those working to influence them, examining stories others are missing, and analyzing what matters and why.
+This period is pivotal to the way our legal system, our politicians, and, ultimately, our country operate.
+This newsletter will cover those legal developments — from the Supreme Court to the incoming Trump administration to lawmakers and public policy advocates and into the states — by highlighting what’s happening, talking with the key decision-makers and those working to influence them, examining stories that others are missing, and analyzing what matters and why.

 I need your help.